 Methods

-This is a rapid review and it has been reported according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines (27).
+This is a rapid review and it has been reported according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines [27].
 This review addresses the following research questions:

 To what extent does Covid-19 impact on the HRQoL of patients?